Alejandro Goić (bishop)

-Alejandro Goić Karmelić (born 7 March 1940) is a Chilean bishop of the Catholic Church.
+Alejandro Goić Karmelić (7 March 1940 – 1 September 2025) was a Chilean bishop of the Catholic Church.
 He was the bishop of the Diocese of Rancagua from 2004 to 2018.
 He was President of the Chilean Conference of Bishops from 2004 to 2010.
 He was formerly an auxiliary bishop of the Archdiocese of Concepción and the Bishop of the Diocese of Osorno.

 Biography

 Early life and studies

 Alejandro Goić Karmelić born in the city of Punta Arenas on 7 March 1940, the son of a family of Croatian immigrants, from the island of Brač, Dalmatia.
 His father was Pedro Goić and his mother Margarita Karmelić; Alejandro was the youngest of four children.

 Goic learned to read at a rural school, and continued his studies at the Instituto Don Bosco and the Liceo Salesiano in Punta Arenas.
 Later, he joined the Metropolitan Seminary of Concepción, where he studied philosophy, and the Pontifical Catholic University of Chile, where he studied theology.